Bond requirements changing for ISF

 26 10 2010

 According to the report the Government Accountability Office issued to congressional requestors, importers’ use of the flexible transaction types have declined over time and have remained low since January 2010.
-Customs looked at ISFs filed between September 13, 2009, and January 25, 2010, and noted that 5% of ISFs used the flexible options.
+Customs and Border Protection looked at Importer Security Filings filed between September 13, 2009, and January 25, 2010, and noted that 5% of ISFs used the flexible options.
 In September 2009, 11% of ISFs in September used the flexible options whereas only 2% of ISFs in January 2010 used these options.
 ISFs filed between January 26, 2010, and June 14, 2010, remained at about 2%.

 Customs working on improving progress reports